MrQR-me/docs/quickstart.md

 ## Create a Form on your Site
 {: .text-purple-000 }

-**You will not have any forms on your site you mus create new forms or duplicate Global Forms to your site.**<br>
+**You will not have any forms on your site you must create new forms or duplicate Global Forms to your site.**<br>
 *For ease we will start by duplicating a Global form onto your site, or you can create your own forms using the* <button class="button button1">NEW FORM</button> *button*

 SELECT Forms and Global then either Search, or scroll through the Global forms.<br>